On Legendrian products and twist spuns: Introduction

 \subsection{The twist spun}

-Given a loop $\{\Lambda_\theta\},$ $\theta \in S^1,$ of Legendrian submanifolds of $(P \times \R,dz+\theta)$ the corresponding mapping torus has a natural Legendrian embedding that was first constructed and studied by Ekholm--K\'{a}lm\'{a}n in \cite{IsotopiesTori}.
-There are also higher dimensional versions; c.f.~the construction below.
+Twist spuns are examples of Legendrian tori that have received somewhat more attention than Legendrian products.
+Given a loop $\{\Lambda_\theta\},$ $\theta \in S^1,$ of Legendrian embeddings of $\Lambda$ in $(P \times \R,dz+\eta)$, the corresponding mapping torus has a natural Legendrian embedding called the \emph{twist spun} that was first constructed and studied by Ekholm--K\'{a}lm\'{a}n in \cite{IsotopiesTori}.
+There are also higher dimensional versions, which we recall in the general construction below.
 In the special case when the loop of Legendrians is constant, we recover the so-called $S^k$-spun of Legendrians which first appeared in \cite{NonisotopicLegendrianSubmanifolds} for $k=1$ and later was generalised and studied in the case of all $k \ge 1$ by the second author in \cite{FrontSpinningConstruction}.